wsbctechnicalblog/wsbctechnicalblog.github.io/content/blog-post-101.md

 # To conclude

-If you are a reader of our technical blog post, please to not hesitate to give us candid feedback to help us improve our content.
+Are you a reader of our technical blog post?
+Please to not hesitate to give us candid feedback to help us improve our content!

-If you are a WorkSafeBC'tonian, this post will hopefully serve as an inspiration for you to start and to keep on blogging.
+Are a WorkSafeBC'tonian?
+Hopefully post will serve as an inspiration for you to start and to keep on blogging.
 We are waiting for your call and/or your pull request!

 ![Tags](../images/blog-post-101-7.png)